devConvert/flow_lead_test/README.md

 # Welcome to Flow/Lead

-## Sending Leads - Affiliates
+## Sending Leads

-sending leads as affiliates is possible in three ways:
+sending leads is possible in three ways:

 1. Tracking system link to our offer - the simplest way
 2. Integrate our JS SDK in your HTML page